michal-h21/lettersmith/README.md

-Lettersmith is a minimal static site generator.
+Lettersmith is a simple, flexible static site generator, written in [Lua](http://lua.org).

 WORK IN PROGRESS